Freaky/scansector/README.md

 Mission-specific items are indicated by an asterisk.

 It's quick-and-dirty and the rendering is a bit naff, but it's good enough to make those
-\[redacted\] "in the outer reaches" missions slightly less obnoxious.
+\[redacted\] "in the outer reaches" missions slightly less obnoxious, without needing to resort to mods or dev mode cheats.

 Remember star systems are dynamic and things will move over time.
 This just tells you where an object was when you last saved.